 Encouraging Financial Conversations

 Unsure about how to discuss money with your clients?
 Encouraging Financial Conversations is an Extension developed series that will help you engage in positive conversations around money.
 The six-hour training is geared for helping professionals (case managers, social workers, and other front line staff), but open to anyone!
 You will learn how to help empower others to achieve their financial goals and manage their money.
+Learn more about EFC by reading this article.

 Extension is now offering Encouraging Financial Conversations: Booster Sessions that build on topics from our initial EFC training.
 These sessions will give participants an opportunity to practice the strategies, ask questions, and learn about additional financial resources.
 Sign up for one or all of the sessions.